Shame on Bell.

 Hear Bell Workers’ Stories:

-Bell Canada penalizes technicians for ‘inefficiencies’ beyond their control to pit workers against each other with the threat of the ‘Coaching for Success’ supervision program.
-Bell technician and Unifor Local 34-0 President Jim Fling shares his story.
+Bell penalizes technicians for inefficiencies beyond their control, pitting them against each other with threats of mandatory "Coaching for Success" supervision.
+Jim Fling, technician and Unifor Local 34-04 president, shares his experience.

 Watch Unifor’s ‘Shame on Bell’ media conference & rally: